Woffee/Envismetrics/joss-paper/paper.md

 ### Function 1: Plotting and Gaussian Filtering

-This function plots cyclic voltammetry data sorted based on the rate constant value and allows users to apply a Gaussian filter for smoothing.
-Users can input the sigma value to adjust the degree of smoothing.
-Both the original figure and the smoothed data will be displayed, allowing users to compare the raw and processed results.
+Plots cyclic voltammetry data and optionally applies Gaussian smoothing.
+Users can specify the `sigma` value to control smoothing intensity — higher values reduce high-frequency noise but may also attenuate sharp features.
+Both the raw and smoothed curves are displayed for direct comparison.
+*(Identical in functionality to the HDV Gaussian filtering feature.)*

 ### Function 2: Peak Searching

-Peak searching is essential for calculating formal potential, peak separation, and performing Randles-Ševčík analysis.
-The software provides multiple searching methods, such as max/min and knee/elbow detection within specific ranges, allowing the analysis of multiple peaks and complex reactions.
-The software will record all the peak points for use in future analyses, and the results will be displayed in a plot.
+Peak identification is essential for calculating formal potentials, peak separations, and performing Randles–Ševčík analysis. *Envismetrics* primarily uses **Max/Min Search** to detect absolute peak positions within user-defined potential ranges.
+An additional **inflection-point detection** option is available for more complex waveforms.
+Users can define custom search ranges to target specific redox processes.
+Multiple peaks can be resolved in multi-step or complex reactions.
+All detected peak coordinates are stored for downstream analysis and are overlaid on the CV plot for visual verification.

 ### Function 3: Randles–Ševčík Analysis

-The Randles–Ševčík analysis utilizes equations that incorporate the transfer coefficient and calculate the diffusion coefficient from the peak current and scan rate.
-This function supports both reversible and irreversible versions of the Randles–Ševčík equation [@zanello2019inorganic].
-The peak information data used in this analysis is obtained from Function 2 (Peak Searching):
+The Randles–Ševčík analysis estimates the diffusion coefficient $D$ from the relationship between peak current and scan rate, and can be applied to both reversible and irreversible electrochemical systems [@zanello2019inorganic].
+Peak parameters for this calculation are obtained from **Function 2 (Peak Searching)**.

+For a **reversible** redox process, the Randles–Ševčík equation is:

 $$
 I_{\text{peak}} = 0.4463 \ n \ F \ C \ A \sqrt{\frac{n F \nu D}{R T}}
 $$

+For an **irreversible** process, the equation becomes:

 $$
 I_{\text{peak}} = 0.4463 \sqrt{n^{\prime} + \beta} \ n \ F \ C \ A \sqrt{\frac{n F \nu D}{R T}}
 $$

-In the implementation, setting \(\sqrt{n^{\prime} + \beta} = 1\) corresponds to the reversible case.
-For irreversible cases, \(\sqrt{n^{\prime} + \beta}\) is computed from user-specified \(\alpha\) and \(n'\) values.
-This design allows the same computational pipeline to handle both cases while preserving explicit parameter control for advanced users.
+In *Envismetrics*, setting $\sqrt{n' + \beta} = 1$ yields the reversible case.
+For irreversible systems, $\sqrt{n' + \beta}$ is calculated from the user-specified $\alpha$ and $n'$, allowing both scenarios to be handled within a single computational workflow while keeping full control over input parameters.

-### Function 4: Standard Rate Constant Calculation (Advanced)
+### Function 4: Standard Rate Constant Calculation (Experimental Method)

-Function 4 implements an advanced, optional method for estimating the standard heterogeneous rate constant, $k_0$, using a dimensionless kinetic parameter, $\Psi$, that relates $k_0$ to the system’s electrochemical and physical properties.
-This approach is based on the classical Nicholson model [@nicholson1965theory] and extended by Lavagnini *et al.* [@lavagnini2004extended] to cover a broader range of peak separations ($\Delta E_p$), with additional support for the Klingler–Kochi formulation [@Klingler1981] in highly irreversible systems.
+Function 4 implements an advanced, optional method for estimating the standard heterogeneous rate constant $k_0$, using a dimensionless kinetic parameter $\Psi$ that relates $k_0$ to the system’s electrochemical and physical properties.
+This approach is based on the classical Nicholson model and extended by Lavagnini *et al.* to cover a broader range of peak separations ($\Delta E_p$), with additional support for the Klingler–Kochi formulation in highly irreversible systems [@nicholson1965theory; @lavagnini2004extended; @Klingler1981].

 $$
 \Psi = \frac{0.6288 + 0.0021 \cdot X}{1 - 0.017 \cdot X}, \quad X = \Delta E_p \cdot n \ \ (\text{in mV})